 Even after being back to New York City, my excitement of Tuesday night didn’t fade away.
 I didn’t know his name yet, but one thing I was sure was he should be more than just a DJ.
 He was way too skilled to end up on the Seattle club scene.
 So I searched for the unknown talented man.
 His name was Jay Battle, and indeed he had been active as a musician and producer under “Qreepz”.
 I also found out his new album was just released.
 I checked on SoundCloud, and that was another blow-out moment.
 Needless to say, I immediately bought his album on iTunes.
 I needed to own his album in my music collection.

 “Wednesday” is included on Qreepz’s “Séance” album, released in the fall of 2015.
 “Séance” proves that electric music can express the world of beauty extensively without vocal and music instruments.
-If vocal is an important part of the music, not having a vocalist is a challenge on the power of expression because there is no easy and direct method to control listeners’ emotion and excitement.
+If vocal is an important part of the music, not having a vocalist is a challenge to the power of expression because there is no easy and direct method to control listeners’ emotion and excitement.
 Personally, less variety of expression is a major reason why electric music isn’t my type.
 I am sure keeping the persistence of expression throughout an album is any electric musician’s goal, but the truth is even if some tunes are nice, I usually get bored in the halfway.

 On the other hand, “Séance” instantly catches ears to the sound and keeps excitements and comfortable tension throughout the album even for the listeners who are not much into electric music like me or beginners.
 I can shake my head and raise my fist from the beginning of the album.